merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ## Displaying the pan genome

-Once your analysis is done, you will use the program `anvi-display-pan` to display your results.
+Once your analysis is done, you will use the program {% include PROGRAM name="anvi-display-pan" %} to display your results.

 This is the simplest form of this command: